Gaegeumchi/maru/README.md

 # MARU
 Copyright 2023.
-OctaX .
+Gaegeumchi .
 All Rights Reserved.

 Unauthorized use is prohibited, and the source must be left.
 Applicable not only to this version but also to previous and future versions.
 2nd Amendment Ban 2nd Distribution Ban

-A massive ai into maru robot
+Ai into maru robot